ygfalcon/Solsniper-zero/README.md

 python scripts/train_rl_gpu.py --db sqlite:///offline_data.db --model ppo_model.pt --interval 3600
 ```

+Training now also writes a TorchScript version of the checkpoint next to the
+regular file (`ppo_model.ptc`).
+Agents and the RL daemon load this compiled
+module automatically when present for faster inference.

 You can also launch the built-in RL daemon directly with GPU acceleration:

 ```bash